NHSDigital/nia-patient-switching-standard-adaptor/README.md

             autocrlf = input
 ```

+note: if the project has already been clone, it should be deleted and cloned again

 ## Licensing
 This code is dual licensed under the MIT license and the OGL (Open Government License).